 Erecting a cover over the pool if you want to keep it completely covered whilst also letting the light in may be consider, as well as the appropriate pavers and walking area around the pool.
 A good pool cover is the:

-Swim Time Rectangular Solar Blanket for In-Ground Pool
+In The Swim Rectangular Solar Blanket for In-Ground Pool

 Additionally a pool fence for everyone’s safety is a requirement.
 Afterwards, the pool surface is one of the final steps before you’re ready to fill your in-ground pool up with water and all the necessary chemicals to have it up and running for your first swim.

 A pool fence that is helpful in protecting kids and pets from falling to the pool is the:

 Water Warden Safety Fence